LoganMartinez/iMessage-GPT/README.md

 * Some less technical way to create a config file
 * Use iMessage reply feature so it's clear which message a bot is responding to (if Apple ever supports automating relpies)
 * Add helpful error messages for improper setup (config file setup wrong, no access to chat.db file, etc)
+* Add some way to easily get groupchat ID's so you don't have to look in the chat.db file yourself